 To see what I mean, let’s look at some definitions.

-Procedures or measures used to protect electronic data from unauthorized access or use.
+Information Security is the procedures or measures used to protect electronic data from unauthorized access or use.

 SOURCE: GOOGLE AGGREGATION